benzol45/MT_general/README.md

 ## Code store
 https://github.com/benzol45/MT_code_store

-Recives from **Crypto gateway** code pools with referance to order, stores with state: "is printed", "ready for application", "applicated", "sale".
+Recives from **Crypto gateway** code pools with reference to order, stores with state: "is printed", "ready for application", "applicated", "sale".
 Sends by request from **Order & print** and **Marking**

 ## Admin & config
 https://github.com/benzol45/MT_admin